-Many children learn how to draw a house when they are very young, and then tend to keep drawing the same shape.
-Here’s some inspiration for few other options.
+Many children learn how to draw a house one way and then repeat that same shape.
+Here are a few other ideas.

 Drawing buildings calls for a more organized kind of thinking.
 Lines need to be neat and orderly, if one wants to draw something that looks like it is standing straight and tall.

 Houses are a great place to start, as everyone is familiar with how they often look.
 The only catch is that many students kind of get in a rut of always drawing them the same way.
 To encourage an interest in architecture, it’s nice to give students some inspiration for different possibilities.
 Keep scrolling down for a few more options besides just this one.

 - Draw a House PDF (click to visit download page)